dhhyi/javascript-fullstack-temptation/pages/javascript-is-singlethreaded.md

 </div>

 <!--
-*wait for video to finish*
+🟥 *wait for video to finish*

+*laughter*

-A: Aren't you taking things very out of context here?
+🟦 Aren't you taking things very out of context here?

-D: Of course, I am trying to make an argument here!
+🟥 Of course, I am trying to make an argument here!

+*laughter*
-A: Do you even know what an event loop is?

-A: Let me explain what makes JavaScript special [click] -->
+🟦 Do you even know what an event loop is?
+Let me explain what makes JavaScript special.

+🟦 [click] -> next slide
+-->

 ---